vickyxiz/3D-Mesh-Data-Preprocessing-and-Error-Analysis/README.md

 ├── results_summary.csv        # CSV file summarizing MSE results
 ├── report.pdf                 # Final analysis report
 └── README.md                  # This file

-##⚙️ Setup Instructions
+⚙️ Setup Instructions

-1. Prerequisites
-Ensure you have Python 3.8+ installed.
+Prerequisites Ensure you have Python 3.8+ installed.

-2. Install Required Libraries
-Run the following command in your terminal or command prompt:
+Install Required Libraries Run the following command in your terminal or command prompt:

 Bash

 pip install numpy trimesh open3d matplotlib scipy
+▶️ How to Run the Code ... (and so on) ...